-Keep up the perky mood with a visit to the Edinburgh Dungeon!
-Buy your edinburgh dungeon ticket here.
+Keep up the perky mood with a visit to the Edinburgh Dungeon.
+Buy your Edinburgh dungeon ticket here.

 Don’t Miss When You’re in Edinburgh

-I must confess the only thing I knew about the Royal Yacht Britannia before I visited was what I had seen of it in The Crown!
+I must confess the only thing I knew about the Royal Yacht Britannia before I visited was what I had seen of it in The Crown.
 However, this produced enough interest for me (as tv tends to do!) to get me to visit.

-I started my visit with afternoon tea!
+I started my visit to the Royal Yacht Britannia with afternoon tea.
 Many choose to end with this but I was starving so I kicked off by enjoying some delicious sandwiches and even more delicious scones in the lovely lovely tea room.

 You will receive an audio guide which is particularly well done.
 They have really got that balance between too much and too little information correct.

-After taking the tour I really felt like I had a sense of what life was like on the Britannia.
+After taking the tour I really felt like I had a sense of what life was like on the Royal Yacht Britannia.
 I most enjoyed being able to see and in some cases walk through the private areas of the royal family.

 How to find the Royal Yacht Britannia

 The Royal Yacht Britannia is located as part of the Ocean Terminal shopping centre in the Leith area of Edinburgh.
 If you are driving there is free parking in the shopping centre and it is very well signed.